palette-diagram/palette-diagram/README.md

 ### Input

 A data table `df` in *pandas* DataFrame.
-Each row represents a categorical data of a data element.
+Each row represents a categorical dataset.
 Here is how the DataFrame should look like:

 | category A | category B | category C | category C |